 As a result the reasons for alarm remain quite clear.
 Looking further back in geologic history you can find multiple reef gaps after extreme climate and extinction events, sometimes millions of years long (with ocean acidification particularly implicated in sustained reef gaps).
 The coral species of today are quite different from those that were around say 250 million years ago.
 In particular, they did not actually survive the Permian extinction at that time.

 Appropriate historical comparisons with current rates of climate change are tricky to even find.
 Anthropogenic warming appears very abrupt in geologic terms.
 The current human-driven rate of carbon release looks about 10x as fast as the nearest comparison, ~66 million years ago at the Paleocene–Eocene Thermal Maximum (PETM).
-The extreme disruption at the PETM event was associated with numerous extinctions, and “coral reefs suffered heavily during this ‘mini-extinction’ and most disappeared“.
+The significant marine disruption at the PETM event was associated with numerous extinctions, and “coral reefs suffered heavily during this ‘mini-extinction’ and most disappeared”.

 (Some additional, interesting historical perspective is offered in the book A Reef in Time, The Great Barrier Reef from Beginning to End, by J.E.N.
 Veron, former chief scientist at the Australian Institute of Marine Science.)